GeekyAnts/nativebase-docs/docs/code.md

 title: Code
 ---

-Code is a component used to display inline code.
-It is composed from the Box component with a mono font family for displaying code
+`Code` is a component used to display inline code.
+It is composed from the Box component with a mono font family for displaying code.

 ## Import